MicrosoftDocs/bot-docs/articles/python/bot-builder-python-quickstart.md

     SERVER.socket.close()
 ```

 Save main.py.
 To run the sample on Windows, enter the following into your command line window:
 ```
 python main.py
 ```
 In your local terminal you should see the message 'Started http server on localhost:9000'

+### Start the emulator and connect your bot

-- Start the Bot Framework Emulator, connect to your bot by using `http://localhost:9000/api/messages`.
+Next, start the emulator and then connect to your bot in the emulator:

-- The bot says 'Hello and welcome to the echo bot!' to welcome you.
+1. Create a new bot configuration.
+Type `http://localhost:port-number/api/messages` into the address bar, where **port-number** matches the port number shown in the browser where your application is running.

+2. Click **Save and connect**.
+You won't need to specify **Microsoft App ID** and **Microsoft App Password**.
+You can leave these fields blank for now.

-- Type **Hello** in the emulator, and the bot will echo back **You said "Hello"**.
+Type **Hello** in the emulator, and the bot will echo back **You said "Hello"**.